masogit/amb-doc/docs/features/insight.md

 To create a new category, enable the Edit mode and then click Add Tab.
 In the Edit mode, you can also rename a category by double-clicking it.

-### Flexiable layout
+### Flexible layout

-In the Edit mode, you can create a flexiable layout.
+In the Edit mode, you can create a flexible layout.
 Each block can be split by row or column.
 Then, you can attach a Graph.

 - Split row
 - Split column